Mitali10/team14/docs/index.md

 Our dataset is complete, so minimal cleaning is required.
 Because the dataset is very imbalanced, we have chosen to use the data preprocessing technique of oversampling on fraudulent transactions.

-We plan to detect fraud using GMM clustering, logistic regression analysis, and a multi-layer perceptron neural network (MLP).
+We plan to implement and analyze fraud detection results for GMM clustering, logistic regression analysis, and a multi-layer perceptron neural network (MLP).
 GMM results in a soft-clustering output that we can compare against the dataset’s labeled output to determine the model’s accuracy.
 Regression analysis (in our case, logistic regression) can be used to identify the correlation between the input parameters and fraudulence.
 We can implement MLP in the form of a feed forward network that spits out a binary classification result.
 It would have (at least) three layers: an input layer entailing the feature vectors of our data points, the hidden layer(s) containing the weights (that are propagated to the next layer if any), and the final layer containing the predicted classification.

 ## Data Cleaning